Continuum: What Do We Say When Things Are Okay?

 We don’t hear things like:

-As my own boss, I get caught up in constant self-judgment, holding myself to a standard higher than the most demanding boss.
+As my own boss, I get caught in constant self-judgment, holding myself to a standard higher than the most demanding boss.

 What do we talk about when things are okay?

 What do we think about and tell ourselves when there’s nothing to worry about?
+No goal to achieve, no mistake to run from?

 When everything’s okay—just okay—are we okay to say so?